AML Query

 • Contribution Percentage The contribution percentage is the incoming/outgoing funds of a risk-linked entity as a proportion to the total incoming/outgoing funds, in percentage terms.

-For transactions that trigger automated queries, Cregis AML will provide users with two types of information: risk scores and query details.
+For transactions that trigger auto queries, Cregis AML provides risk scores and query details.

 1. Risk Score